sgupta70/BasicCAD-/README.md

 ### Description

-For the fork we had to sketch a circle which was 80 mm and 8 mm thick.
+For the fork we had to sketch a circle which was 80 mm in diameter and 8 mm thick.
 Then we had to create a rectangle which was 15 mm x 5 mm, and 75 mm thick.
 Then two circles one 15 mm the other 20 mm, and 60 mm thick.

 ### Evidence